exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 ![image](images/02-select-features.png#center)

 If we require something that can't be provided through JSON, we can use our own Dockerfile to specify our custom image.

+The extension will prepare a remote environment based on the specification and connect the IDE with it.
+What we edit in VSCode are files located in the host OS, not in the container.

+For the actual guide, please visit the [official documentation](https://code.visualstudio.com/docs/devcontainers/tutorial).

 ---